Rajesh Latchoo

-Rajesh Joseph Latchoo (born 8 June 1984) is a Trinidadian football coach who works at the academy of the Trinidad and Tobago national team.
+Rajesh Joseph Latchoo (born 8 June 1984) is a Trinidadian football coach who is the current manager of the Saint Lucia national football team.

 Managerial career

 In June 2011, Latchoo was appointed head coach of Joe Public at the age of 27.

 Latchoo managed the Trinidad and Tobago women's national team at various youth levels.

 In March 2017, following a 21 game spell at TT Pro League club Morvant Caledonia United, Latchoo was appointed manager of Dominica.